DUI with Serious Bodily Injury

 How much jail time are you facing for a DUI with serious bodily injury?

 DUI with serious bodily injury is a third-degree felony, which means that it is punishable by up to five (5) years in prison.
 Every felony charge has an offense level that associates points with the charge.
 In every felony case there is a scoresheet.
-A scoresheet is a formula that the legislation came up with in Tallahassee that adds up all of these points.
+A scoresheet is a formula legislation came up with that adds up all of these points.
 This formula takes into account the crimes you are charged with, your prior criminal history, victim injury points, and other enhancement points.
 The formula comes up with a number that reflects how many months in prison you should serve for a particular charge.

-If you have no prior criminal history and no enhancements on your scoresheet you are facing a minimum of twenty-one (21) months in prison.
+If you have no prior criminal history and no enhancements on your scoresheet, you are facing a minimum of twenty-one (21) months in prison.
 This is the minimum, meaning you could be sentenced to a greater amount of time than this.
 The only way that a Judge can sentence you to below a minimum guideline amount is if there what is referred to as a downward departure.
 A downward departure is only way to receive a sentence below the lowest permissible sentence.
 This is where an effective DUI lawyer is imperative can make a tremendous difference in the outcome of a final sentence.

 DUI with serious bodily injury is a crime that we at Keller, Melchiorre & Walsh are equipped to handle and have experience handling.
-As former prosecutors we have handled DUI with serious bodily injury on both the prosecution and the defense side.
+As former prosecutors, we have handled DUI with serious bodily injury on both the prosecution and the defense side.
 Our experience on both sides of this type of charge provides us a unique advantage when litigating these cases.
 Contact us at (561)295-5825 to see how we can help you or your loved one.